-Now the resulting Casimir potentials $\Fres_2^{\perp,\parallel}(r)$ in \textit{both} directions show the expected scaling behavior at least at small distances and nicely agree with the exact scaling function $\Fsc^{\uparrow\uparrow}(\kappa)$ for equal symmetry breaking surface preferences, see Fig.~\ref{fig:Fab}b.
-For the perpendicular case, $\Fres_2^{\perp}(r)$ perfectly agrees with the exact result up to the largest possible distances, while the Casimir potential $\Fres_2^\parallel(r)$ shows a drop-off for large $\kappa$, marked as gray symbols in Fig.~\ref{fig:Fab}b.
-This is a consequence of the domain with opposite orientation caused by the conserved order parameter, which leads to an effectively repulsive force onto the particles.
-The cutoff at $r\approx\Lp/2$ follows from a change of sign in the potential due to this anti-correlation between the particles and the domain with opposite orientation, see Fig.~\ref{fig:dF2}.
+For both approaches the resulting Casimir potentials $\Fres_2^{x,y}(\vec r)$ in \textit{both} directions show the expected scaling behavior at least at small distances and nicely agree with the exact scaling function $\Fsc^{\uparrow\uparrow}(\kappa)$ for equal symmetry breaking surface preferences.
+For the perpendicular case, $\Fres_2^y(\vec r)$ perfectly agrees with the exact result up to the largest possible distances, while the Casimir potential $\Fres_2^x(\vec r)$ shows a drop-off for large $\kappa$, marked as gray symbols in Fig.~\ref{fig:Fab2}.
+This is a consequence of the domain with opposite orientation caused by the conserved order parameter or the two different species of particles, respectively, which leads to an effectively repulsive force onto the particles.
+The cutoff at $r\approx L_x/2$ follows from a change of sign in the potential due to this anti-correlation between the particles and the domain with opposite orientation.
 The deviation from the predicted curve starts at about half this cutoff distance.